cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 :term:`required <required output>` (the default) or  :term:`optional <optional output>`.

-The scheduler expects all task outputs to be completed at runtime, unless they are marked with ``?`` as optional.
+The scheduler requires all task outputs to be completed at runtime, unless they are marked with ``?`` as optional.
 This allows it to correctly diagnose :term:`workflow completion`.
 [2]_